eighttrigrams/tsfun/doc/comparators.md

 ```

 In this example the key order does not matter, but the order of Arrays does.

-Furthermore, the arrays get inspected ...
+Furthermore, the arrays get inspected and compared with `arrayEqual`.

-TODO further work is necessary here.
-We can only specify 'globally' that all array elements on all levels are of type object.
+Note that the mutual nesting between `objectEquivalent(By)` and
+ `arrayEqual(By)` or `arrayEquivalent(By)` reflects at which hierarchiecal level
+ which elements are treated how.

 ### on